Dodgers vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 56 hits with 11 doubles, a triple, eight home runs, 45 walks and 21 RBI.
-He's also stolen two bases.
+- Wade has recorded 56 hits with 11 doubles, a triple, eight home runs and 45 walks.
+He has driven in 21 runs with two stolen bases.

 Wade Recent Games